Comments

 So a couple of nights ago, instead of grading papers or cleaning the kitchen, I went to the movies.
 Ever since I read in The Week that the *average* rating of Drive was four stars, I had wanted to see it — even though I enjoy cars less than probably anyone else I know.

 It was just as fantastic as everyone says it is: gripping and understated at the same time.
-I don’t want to go into a lot of detail (I’m certainly not a qualified film critic) but I think what got under my skin the most, and has stayed with me in the days since, was the depiction of the two main characters, who fall in love during the course of the film.
+I don’t want to go into a lot of detail (I’m certainly not a qualified film critic) but I think what got under my skin the most, and has stayed with me in the days since, was the depiction of the side-note love story between the two main characters.

 (Possible spoilers ahead, depending on your pickiness; continue at your own risk.)